jabley/spdy/README.md

 Writing this code suggested to me that it might be nice to have a implementers package in `net/http` which exposes some of the things like connection pooling.
-The existing fallback here for http and https doesn't have niceties like that.
+The [existing fallback](https://github.com/jabley/spdy/blob/3ebe0224f91c066c52a7ce4d77f929ef32a1beac/transport.go#L63-L81) for https doesn't have niceties like that.

 It's also not finished.
 It doesn't support PUT and POST, for example.
 I'm not sure I will do that.
 For my purposes, GET is all that I need to